openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/BasicServicesKit/cj-apis-system_date_time.md

-# ohos.system_date_time (System Time and Timezone)
+# ohos.system_date_time (System Time & Timezone)

 This module primarily consists of system time and timezone functionalities.
-Developers can set and retrieve the system time and timezone.
+Developers can set and retrieve system time and timezone information.

 ## Importing the Module